Outrage as Republicans pass ‘Don’t Say Gay’ bill and ‘Stop Woke Act’

 Florida’s legislation joins a nationwide effort to put “parental rights” at the forefront of GOP campaigns in 2022 elections, from school board debates and legislation condemning Covid-19 protocols to perceived “critical race theory” curriculum in classrooms and in human resources initiatives.

+LGBT+ advocacy organisation Equality Florida warned that the passage of both measures “will turn Florida into a surveillance state and give the government broad license to censor conversations about American history, the origins of racism and injustice, and the existence” of LGBT+ people, the group said in a statement.

-Brandon Wolf, press secretary for Florida LGBT+ advocacy organisation Equality Florida, told The Independent that “Don’t Say Gay” supporters see it “as a vehicle to erase LGBTQ people from classrooms as well as society.”
+The group’s press secretary Brandon Wolf told The Independent that “Don’t Say Gay” supporters see it “as a vehicle to erase LGBTQ people from classrooms as well as society”.

 “The truth is this,” he said.
 “Everybody wants parents to be more deeply involved in parents’ education.
 They want more parents in parent-teacher conferences.
 They want more parents being involved in helping a kid’s homework or doing a project.
 I think we can all agree when a kids education is best when it’s a community effort.